anmarjarjees/java-essentials/README.md

 Like C#, Java is a complied language (unlike JavaScript or PHP as it's an interpreted language).
 We write our code using java syntax, then it's tested, debugged, and compiled into something called "Java bytecode" ([Bytecode](https://en.wikipedia.org/wiki/Bytecode) in Wikipedia).
 JVM takes the bytecode and run our programmes.
 The syntax/code we write in java is compiled/translated into another format "Java bytecode" in order to be run and executed by JVM.
 JVM runs this bytecode which means decode them into machine language and runs our Java program and interact with the low-level aspects and the underlying of OS.
 So JVM can run bytecode in any machine that supports JVM.

-By the way, JVM is used for other programming languages JVM language itself nad Scala.
+By the way, JVM is used for other programming languages JVM language itself and Scala.
 You can check [the list of JVM languages](https://en.wikipedia.org/wiki/List_of_JVM_languages) (Beyond our topic :-)

 ![JVM Diagram](images/jvm-diagram.jpg)